tecno-consultores/base-node-ionic/README.md

 Warning: NPM has been replaced with PNPM

-A node Docker image with ionic.
+A node Docker image with ionic and pnpm.
 The tag corresponds to the node version

 List of installed packages: